unmtransinfo/Badapple2-API/README.md

 4. (If server was previously up): `docker-compose -f compose-production.yml down`
 5. Run `docker-compose -f compose-production.yml up --build -d`

+If you only need to update a single service (e.g., the UI) you don't need to do a full restart (with `down` + `up`).
+Instead, you can use this approach:

+1. Run `docker-compose -f compose-production.yml build badapple_ui`
+2. Then `docker-compose -f compose-production.yml up badapple_ui`
+3. (Recommended) Restart nginx: `docker-compose -f compose-production.yml restart badapple_nginx`

 ### Production notes

 - If you are noticing some UI changes not showing up you may need to clear your browser cache